snyk/vscode-extension/README.md

 # DeepCode for Visual Studio Code

 **The Visual Studio Code extension provided by <a href="https://www.deepcode.ai/">DeepCode.ai</a> finds bugs and critical vulnerabilities in your code.
-We support JavaScript and TypeScript, Java, C/C++, and Python.**
+We support JavaScript and TypeScript, Java, Python, C/C++, C# and PHP.**

 # Table of Contents